RosettaCommons/rosetta/README.md

 * rosetta/pyrosetta_scripts -- https://github.com/RosettaCommons/pyrosetta_scripts -- Example PyRosetta scripts
 * rosetta/PyRosetta.notebooks -- https://github.com/RosettaCommons/PyRosetta.notebooks -- Example Jupyter notebooks using PyRosetta.
 * rosetta/source/external/... -- Various 'venderized' external dependencies

+The default clone does not pull down submodules, leaving an empty directory.
+The compilation script will automatically clone the submodules needed for compilation, but not others.
+To obtain the contents of submodules which aren't currently cloned:

+    git submodule update --init -- ./submodule_directory_name
+    # e.g. git submodule update --init -- ./tools/

+or if you want to get all the submodules

+    git submodule update --init --recursive